Grimthorr/laravel-user-settings/README.md

 Setting::load($constraint_value);
 ```
 Reload settings from the database.
 This is called automatically if settings have not been loaded before being accessed or mutated.
+If you do not pass constraint_value the value used by default is default_constraint_value

 ##Example
 With default configuration: